-Consideration throughout the inspection is given to spectator locations - primarily location set-up, prohibited areas and access, as well as competitor safety.
+Consideration throughout the inspection is given to spectator locations - primarily location setup, prohibited areas and access, as well as competitor safety.
 During this inspection, amendments can be made to the safety plan.

-The safety plan is a working document that should be updated every year according to the experience gained in previous events/seasons.
+The safety dossier is a working document that should be updated every year according to the experience gained in previous events/seasons.

-The overall safety manual (dossier) should consist of the

-following main elements which will need to be combined in such a way as to maximise distribution without incurring unnecessary printing costs.
+The overall safety dossier should consist of the following main elements which will need to be combined in such a way as to maximise distribution without incurring unnecessary printing costs.
 You may therefore choose to incorporate sections in the most effective way for you event.
-What is critical is that they are included.
+What is critical is that they include.

-A. SAFETY PLAN INCLUDING:
+A. SAFETY DOSSIER INCLUDING: